 For contracts with customers which the Company satisfies a promise to the customer to construct a certain asset that the customer controls as it is being created or enhanced, or a promise to provide a product that has no alternative use to the Company and the Company has enforceable rights to payment, the Company satisfies the performance obligation and recognizes revenue over time.
-For the contracts to construct a certain asset, the Company determines that the customer controls the asset while it is being constructed because the performance obligation is satisfied on the customer's premise, and the customer controls any work in process arising from the Company's performance.
-For the contracts of products that have no alternative use and the Company has enforceable right to payment, the Company identifies these products as ones that are not a standard inventory item or the Company cannot readily direct the product to another customer or use without incurring a significant economic loss, or significant costs to rework the product.
+For the contracts to construct a certain asset, the Company determines that the customer controls the asset while it is being constructed.
+For the contracts for products that have no alternative use and for which the Company has enforceable right to payment, the Company identifies these products as products that are not a standard inventory item or the Company cannot readily direct the product to another customer or use without incurring a significant economic loss, or significant costs to rework the product.

 When the promised products and services are to construct a certain asset that the customer controls, the entire contract is accounted for as one performance obligation.
-The Company uses the expected cost plus a margin approach to estimate the standalone selling price of the single performance obligation.
+The Company determines the transaction price for each contract based on the consideration the Company expects to receive for the promised products and services under the entire contract, which is generally the stated contract price based on an expected cost plus a margin approach.

-When the promised products do not have an alternative use to the Company and the Company has enforceable rights to payment, the transaction price is based on the estimated standalone selling price using the expected cost plus a margin approach.
+When the promised products do not have an alternative use to the Company, and the Company has enforceable rights to payment, the transaction price is determined for each contract based on the consideration the Company expects to receive for the promised products under the contract and is generally the stated contract price based on an expected cost plus a margin approach for each performance obligation.
 These promised products are generally capable of being distinct and accounted for as separate performance obligations.

 For the above contracts with customers with respect to which the Company satisfies a performance obligation over time, the Company recognizes revenue based on the extent of progress towards completion of the performance obligation.
-The cost-to-cost measure of progress best depicts the transfer of control to the customer which occurs as the Company incurs costs on the contract as the incurred costs is proportionate to the Company's progress in satisfying the performance obligation.
-Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
+The cost-to-cost measure of progress best depicts the transfer of control to the customer which occurs as the Company incurs costs on the contract as the incurred costs are proportionate to the Company's progress in satisfying the performance obligation.
+Under the cost-to-cost measure of progress, the extent of progress toward completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
 Revenues are recognized proportionally as costs are incurred.
 Costs to fulfill a contract include all direct costs related to contract performance.
 Selling and administrative expenses are charged to operations as incurred.
 Provision for loss on an uncompleted performance obligation is recognized in the period in which such loss is determined.